unoptimalsuperstructure/VisuAL-1/README.md

 # 3D Visualiser

 Features: Have fun applying transformations to cubes and regular tetrahedra.
 The last position of an object before a transformation is shown as a translucent object, and the lines of vertex-wise translation and the line or plane of reflection (where applicable) is shown.
 The matrix stack for the active object can also be displayed.
 Any number of previous operations can also be repeated.

+You can now also define your very own 3D solids!
+To do so, you first pass in a CSV to specify a polygon, then use that polygon as a base for a pyramid or prism!

+Furthermore, save your work and load it up again later.
+Note that you will lose access to the undo stack, but all objects will remain in the position you last left them.

 Desktop App Controls (Game Camera):
 - WASD to move along the xy-plane.